College Chums

 College Chums is an American silent film directed by Edwin S. Porter, and produced by the Edison Manufacturing Company.

 Plot summary

-While in a park, a young woman sees her fiancé being quite affectionate with another woman.
-When she calls him on the telephone to demand an explanation, he tells her that it was his sister.
+In a park, a young woman sees her fiancé being affectionate with another woman.
+When she phones him to demand an explanation, he tells her that it was his sister.
 She is not satisfied, and insists on coming over to meet his 'sister'.
-As the young man broods over how to get out of trouble, a college friend comes over and offers to pretend to be the sister.
-At first this works, but soon it has created even more complications as first his fiancée and then her father start flirting with the friend.
+As the young man broods over how to get out of trouble, a male college friend comes over and offers to pretend to be the sister.
+At first this works, but soon it creates complications as first his fiancée and then her father start flirting with the friend.